 Some of the most renowned journalism entrance exams are the following….

-As we have mentioned above, journalism is one the vast field.
-It offers many job profile to a person interested in making a career in this field.
+As we have mentioned above, journalism is one of the vast fields.
+It offers many job profiles to a person interested in making a career in this field.
 As your experience grows your profile grows in a similar manner.
 The journalism job profile is different in print & electronic media.

 Journalism Job profiles in Print media

 News Correspondent – News correspondent Job is to collect the most happing & impact full news of the day.
 They Need to compile and file it to the editor.

 Associate Editor- Associate editor gives direction to its news correspondents on the story or news they want to cover.
 They also give direction that what elements news should have.